oracle-livelabs/weblogic/webcenter-content/wcc-rfp-mgmt/02-wcc-environment-setup/02-wcc-environment-setup.md

 # Setup WebCenter Content Marketplace Instance

 ## Introduction
-This lab will show you how to download the Oracle Resource Manager (ORM) stack zip file needed to setup the resource needed to run this workshop.
+This lab will show you how to WebCenter Content Marketplace Instance using the Stack in Oracle Resource Manager.
 This workshop requires a compute instance and a Virtual Cloud Network (VCN).

 *Estimated Lab Time:* 75 minutes

 ### Objectives
--   Download ORM stack
--   Configure an existing Virtual Cloud Network (VCN)
+  -   Create WebCenter Content Marketplace Instance using the Stack in Oracle Resource Manager

 ### Prerequisites

   This lab assumes you have:
     - An Oracle Paid Cloud account
     - SSH Keys (optional)
+    - Oracle DB System already present

 ## Task 1: Provision WebCenter Content Stack